herbert-cane/SHARED_124_LAB/README.md

 Sophe Mae C. Dela Cruz

 ## Language Overview
-Aevum is a high-level, general purpose, object-oriented programming (OOP) language which is used for desktop, mobile, and web applications.
-Aevum, as an object-oriented programming language, is a fast, simpler, and secured programming language which helps beginner programmers to explore OOP and its principles.
+Aevum is a high-level, general-purpose, object-oriented programming (OOP) language designed specifically for game development.
+It is used for creating desktop, mobile, and web-based games.
+Aevum simplifies the learning process for beginners by incorporating game-specific keywords, making it easier to explore object-oriented programming while creating interactive game features.
+Aevum also integrates advanced game concepts like movement, physics, collision detection, and animations in a user-friendly manner.
 ## Keywords

 * ```and``` - a logical operator that returns _true_ if both statements are _true_.
 Otherwise, returns _false_.